qtzar/auth0-spring-security-mvc/examples/spring-boot-api-example/README.md

 ### Test the API

-To run a request against the two exposed API endpoints, simply make a GET or POST request as follows (using any http library / technology you choose):
+To run a request against the exposed API endpoints, simply make GET or POST requests as follows (using any http client you choose):

 #### Public endpoint: